Crohn's, colitis and IBD services at Sydney Children's Hospital, Randwick

 - How can we improve the quality of life of patients with IBD

-All donations intended to support the clinic or the research program are directed through a dedicated Gastroenterology Research Fund administered by the SCH Foundation.
-The SCH Foundation administers a number of specific funds, in addition to their general fundraising activities.
+All donations intended to support the clinic or the research program are directed through a dedicated Gastroenterology Research Fund administered by the Sydney Children's Hospitals Foundation.
+The Foundation administers a number of specific funds, in addition to their general fundraising activities.
 Donors are placed within a Donor Recognition strategy by the foundation: those with donations over $500 in a year may be acknowledged directly in the Foundation Annual Report.
-Furthermore, all donations over $2 are tax-deductible (the Foundation is recognised by the Tax Office).
-The Foundation ensures that all donated moneys are administered appropriately and are used for the intended purposes.

-In addition to donations, there are also various opportunities to support or sponsor specific aspects of the clinic, or specific components of the research program.
-If you are interested in making arrangements for sponsorship for one or more of these areas, it will be necessary to discuss the details with a member of the SCH Foundation.
+In addition to donations, there are also various opportunities to support or sponsor specific aspects of the clinic or specific components of the research program.
+If you are interested in making arrangements for sponsorship for one or more of these areas, please call 1800 244 537

-If you have any questions about the possible ways to support the IBD clinic or research program, then please discuss with A/Prof Lemberg (02) 9382 1752 or the SCH Foundation (02) 93821188.
+If you have any questions about how to support the IBD clinic or research program, please call A/Prof Lemberg (02) 9382 1752.